Seremban: City status

 On 13 December 2017, then Menteri Besar of Negeri Sembilan, Mohamad Hasan stated that Seremban achieve city status in 2018.
-In order to get city status, both Seremban and Nilai Municipal Councils will be merged to form a new local authority, Seremban City Council.
+In order to get city status, both Seremban and Nilai Municipal Councils would be merged to form a new local authority, Seremban City Council.
 However, he said, the merging of the two entities would not involve reducing staff or higher assessment rates in the Seremban area, as increasing rates was not a prerequisite for attaining city status.

 In February 2018, a further announcement was made regarding the formation of Seremban City Hall (Dewan Bandaraya Seremban), which was poised to be completed in April.
-However, the official declaration of Seremban as a city will only occur in January 2019, in conjunction with the birthday of the state's ruler Tuanku Muhriz (January 14).
+However, the official declaration of Seremban as a city would only occur in January 2019, in conjunction with the birthday of the state's ruler Tuanku Muhriz (January 14).
 After the change in the ruling coalition after the 14th General Election ushered in a new state government, the new Mentri Besar Aminuddin Harun announced his decision to push back the official promotion towards the end of the year, citing the inability of contractors to complete refurbishment works at the new City Hall in time.
-However, the postponement will allow the authorities time to iron out any flaws in Seremban's infrastructure and amenities.
+However, the postponement would allow the authorities time to iron out any flaws in Seremban's infrastructure and amenities.

 Two municipal administrators, Seremban Municipal Council (Majlis Perbandaran Seremban) and Nilai Municipal Council (Majlis Perbandaran Nilai) officially merged into a new administrator, Seremban City Council (Majlis Bandaraya Seremban) on 1 January 2020.
 On 20 January, Seremban's status as a city was officialised in a declaration ceremony.

 Geography and climate

-Seremban is situated about 60 kilometres south of Kuala Lumpur, the capital city of Malaysia, 50 kilometres south of the administrative capital Putrajaya, and about 30 kilometres inland from the coast.
-Part of the Malaysia Vision Valley corridor and the National Growth Conurbation, Seremban is considered to be the southern limit of the Greater Kuala Lumpur metropolitan area.
-It is located in the Linggi River valley, at the western fringes of the Titiwangsa Mountains.
+Seremban is located 30 kilometres inland from the coast.
+It is situated in the Linggi River valley, at the western fringes of the Titiwangsa Mountains.
 The terrain is generally hilly, and the soil is mostly reddish laterite soil, suitable for the cultivation of rubber and palm oil, thus making Seremban the agricultural centre for the state.
 Since the establishment of Seremban, the Linggi River has played an important role in the city's growth.
 During the boom period of tin mining, the Linggi River served as the major transportation route for tin traders.
 Today, it is one of the major sources of water for the Seremban metropolitan area and Negeri Sembilan.

 The climate of Seremban, like most parts of Peninsular Malaysia, is generally hot and humid (tropical) with a mean temperature of about 26–30 degrees Celsius.
 Most of the rainfall is experienced during the inter-monsoon periods of April and October.
 The weather remains generally dry for the rest of the year with occasional showers.